ethangela/compressd-sensing/README.md

 ## Requirements
 Tensorflow 1.13+ and Python 3.5+.
 Other dependecies include numpy, matplotlib, pandas and scipy etc.

-## Example Script Command For Usage:
+## I. Example Script Command For Usage:
 #### For the purpose of hyperparameter selection training:

 ##### 1. synthetic signal inpainting: